nordic16/cmus-cheat-sheet/README.md

 # cmus-cheat-sheet
 A simple cmus cheat sheet made by Nørdic, a fellow Linux fan.
-<br>Feel free to point out any sort of typos and grammatical errors, and if you have any suggestions, feel free to add them as well.
+<br>Feel free to point out any sort of typos and/or grammatical errors, and if you have any suggestions, feel free to add them as well.

 # Introduction.
 cmus (C* music player) is a simple and reliable CLI music player for UNIX systems.